imjoy-team/ImJoy/README.md

  * Isolated workspaces for grouping plugins
  * Self-contained plugin prototyping and development
    - Built-in code editor, no extra IDE is needed for development
- * Powerful computational backend powered by the Python ecosystem
+ * Powerful and extendable computational backends for browser, local and cloud computing
    - Support Javascript, native Python and web Python
    - Concurrent plugin execution through asynchronous programming
    - Run Python plugins in the browser with Webassembly